Oasis Mission Program

 Then in July 2017, 16 missionaries traveled to Arteaga Coahuila and provided $2,950 to purchase building materials for the community center in Huachichil, to repair the bell tower in the parish of San Isidro, and to furnish the retreat center at San Isidro with 30 mattresses, pillows, blankets, and towels.
 The center connects directly to the church where there is a daily mass.

 The 2017 missionary work centered in Arteaga and will again in 2018.
-In 2017 the funds raised for the program also went to repair water damage to the San Isidro Catholic Church bell tower in Huachichil and building materials for the community center.
+This year the funds raised for the program also went to repair water damage to the San Isidro Catholic Church bell tower in Huachichil and building materials for the community center.
 The St. Joseph missionaries worked and developed evangelical relationships with the people of Juguey de Ferniza, Huachichil, and Poleo.
 This work enriched all participants as they visited, exchanged stories of family and faith, and shared their cultures.
 The Mexican custom of hospitality brought many diverse people together in true communion with one another.
-Over the week, special events included a talk by a cultural anthropology professor sharing tribal art and history; local people displayed handmade crafts and provided an evening of Mexican dancing and music.
+Over the week, special events included a talk by a cultural anthropology professor sharing tribal art and history, and local people displayed handmade crafts and evenings of dancing and music.

 The Mission Experience